Berlin Adler: Return to success

-The Adler once more became a successful side in the German Football League, reaching the semi finals in their first two seasons there.
-In 2004, the team ended the club's 13 year title drought, defeating the Braunschweig Lions in a low-scoring German Bowl.
+The Adler once more became a successful side in the German Football League, reaching the semi-finals in their first two seasons there.
+In 2004, the team ended the club's 13-year title drought, defeating the Braunschweig Lions in a low-scoring German Bowl.

-After this, the club experienced two lean seasons, being knocked-out in the quarter finals in 2005 and having to play against relegation in 2006 but successfully avoiding the relegation round in the end.
+After this, the club experienced two lean seasons, being knocked out in the quarter-finals in 2005 and having to play against relegation in 2006 but successfully avoiding the relegation round in the end.

-The team did not decline further, as it had done in the 1990s, but instead reached the semi finals in 2007 and 2008.
+The team did not decline further, as it had done in the 1990s, but instead reached the semi-finals in 2007 and 2008.
 In 2007, the side lost narrowly to the Stuttgart Scorpions, in 2008 they lost to the Kiel Baltic Hurricanes, a team it was to meet in the following two German Bowls.
 In Europe, the Berlin Adler won the EFAF Cup, a second-tier competition, against the Parma Panthers of Italy, the club's first international title.

 In 2009, the Adler had another successful season, losing only one league game and advancing to their seventh German Bowl, earning their sixth national title by defeating the Kiel Baltic Hurricanes 28–21.
 The 2010 season saw a repeat of this final, but this time Kiel was the stronger side and won their first national title.
 The Adler however achieved their second European success, finally winning the Eurobowl for the first time.

-The 2011 season was not as successful for the club, making a losing appearance in the Eurobowl, finishing only fourth in the league and going out in the quarter finals of the play-offs to the Schwäbisch Hall Unicorns.
-In 2012, the club came second in the northern division of the GFL and qualified for the play-off where it was knocked out by the Schwäbisch Hall Unicorns in the semi finals.
-The team once more reached the semi finals of the play-offs in 2013, this time losing to the Dresden Monarchs.
+The 2011 season was not as successful for the club, making a losing appearance in the Eurobowl, finishing only fourth in the league and going out in the quarter-finals of the playoffs to the Schwäbisch Hall Unicorns.
+In 2012, the club came second in the northern division of the GFL and qualified for the play-off where it was knocked out by the Schwäbisch Hall Unicorns in the semi-finals.
+The team again reached the semi-finals of the playoffs in 2013, this time losing to the Dresden Monarchs.

 In 2014, the club took part in a new European competition, the BIG6 European Football League, which consisted of three teams from Germany, two from Austria and one from Switzerland, the clubs being Berlin Adler, New Yorker Lions, Dresden Monarchs, Raiffeisen Vikings Vienna, Swarco Raiders Tirol and the Calanda Broncos.
-The two best teams of this competition advanced to the Eurobowl XXVIII.
+The two best teams in this competition advanced to the Eurobowl XXVIII.
 Berlin won this competition when it defeated the New Yorker Lions 20–17 in the 2014 final.
 In the GFL the club finished fifth in 2014 and thereby missed out on play-off qualification, repeated in 2015 when it came sixth.